Hands-on social media workshop

 When & Where

-Your presenter, Donna Papacosta of Trafalgar Communications, has been online since the 1990s and using social media and content marketing for almost a decade.
-A prolific blogger, curator, podcaster and Twitterer, Donna helps her clients to integrate multimedia and social media into their content marketing, so they can get known, get remembered and get business.
+Donna Papacosta of Trafalgar Communications, has been online since the 1990s and using social media since the days before it was called social media.
+A prolific blogger, podcaster and Twitterer, Donna helps her clients to integrate multimedia and social media tactics into their storytelling, so they can get known, get remembered and get business.
+A part-time instructor at the University of Toronto School of Continuing Studies, she consistently wins high ratings for her workshops, classes and presentations.